garethrepton/garethrepton.github.io/_posts/2018-11-02-Spring Cleaning with NDepend.md

 Thats a lot of stats and tools...
 I'm going to look at a very small subset of this for the purposes of this post, because theres just so much in there.
 I'm going to focus on things that help clean up/monitor an existing side project visual studio solution I have lying around.

 ## Useful cleanup rules
 I'm not normally one for blindly enforcing specific rules in a codebase after some bad experiences in the past with the Cop tools a while back.
-But I do think they have their place, especially when it comes to tidying up a solution.
+But I do think they have their place, especially when it comes to tidying up a solution and monitoring high level code quality.

 ### Avoid Defining multiple types in source code files
 In a world where the folder structure of a solution is far less important with Resharper installed (thanks for Ctrl+T), as soon as I realised that this rule existed, I knew I should check my sample solution with it.
 Turns out I created a lot of classes in the same files... easy to do, but this rule is pretty handy for keeping on top of it.
 Especially in a solution where multiple developers were committing to the project.